abaeyens/ros2_documentation/source/Tutorials/Intermediate/Testing/Integration.rst

   whether the turtle is responsive to twist commands, and another that verifies whether the spawn service sets the turtle to the intended pose
-  (see the `Turtlesim introduction tutorial <../../Beginner-CLI-Tools/Introducing-Turtlesim/Introducing-Turtlesim>`).
+  (see the `turtlesim introduction tutorial <../../Beginner-CLI-Tools/Introducing-Turtlesim/Introducing-Turtlesim>`).
-* Instead of Turtlesim, launch the
+* Instead of turtlesim, launch the
   :doc:`Gazebo simulator <../../Advanced/Simulators/Gazebo/Gazebo>`
   and simulate *your* robot in there, automating tests that would otherwise depend on manually operating your physical robot.